 The interest of the lab is to understand and control molecular mechanisms that regulate cell fate.
 The focus is the evolutionarily conserved Notch pathway, a key regulator of stem cells in most tissues and essential for development.
 Deregulation of the pathway is the cause of several diseases, most notably cardiovascular diseases, and cancer, where it is linked to aggressive, therapy-resistant cancers.

 Key aims of the research group are

-- Notch and Pim Crosstalk in Cancer, Jane and Aatos Erkko Foundation
+- Post-translational regulation of Notch3 in cancer, Jane and Aatos Erkko foundation

-- Jagged Mechanosensing in the Vasculature, Academy of Finland
+- Mechanoregulation of Jagged in vascular tissue homeostasis; Academy of Finland